digiltd/oh-rtd-test/Samples-Tricks.md

 **Introduction**

 Currently there is no openHAB-Binding available which allows for activation or deactivation of a Fritz!Box WLAN.
 The method here is a kind of workaround which fills this gap.
-It works reliable and has been tested with openHAB running on Debian-Linux with the following Fritz!Boxes:
+It works reliably and has been tested with openHAB running on Debian-Linux with the following Fritz!Boxes:

 * Fritz!Box 7390
 * Fritz!Box 7170